The information in this post was compiled and posted in July of 2010. It is periodically updated so check back often.

 3. Send results from your inspection and testing along with a notice to cure to your landlord via certified mail and via email.
 Each state has a set amount of days.
 In GA and FL for example you can send a 7-day notice to cure.

 4. Decide on whether you will terminate your lease or withhold rent.
-Once seven days have passed, you have the option of withholding rent until remediation is complete, or you may end your lease contract and move out without penalty.
+Once the allotted time has passed, you have the option of withholding rent until remediation is complete, or you may be able to end your lease contract and move out without penalty.

 For more information on the law and mold in rentals, click here.

 For information by state, click any of the links below.

 - State Laws on Rent Withholding and Repair and Deduct Remedies “Most states have laws that give tenants specific options if the landlord fails to provide essential services or repair major problems, such as allowing tenants to withhold rent or repair the problem and deduct the cost of doing so from the rent.
 Find out what options are available in your state.”
 Source

 For more helpful resources on Toxic Mold check out the links below.

 This page was last updated on March 13th, 2021